Grenoble-Institute-Neurosciences/AutoNeuriteJ/README.md

     the Morphology plugins from Gabriel Landini's website : http://www.mecourse.com/landinig/software/software.html

 More information:
-Running any part of the macro will ask for a few parameters to be filled such as location of your files directory, the size of the nucleus in your images or [keywords on your files naming in order to able the macro to determined witch image correspond to the neurons or to the nucleus.]
-J'ai pas compris ??
+Running any part of the macro will ask for a few parameters to be filled such as location of your files directory, the size of the nucleus in your images, and keywords contained in the images names you want to analyse (in order to attribute the right image to nuclei staining and to neurons staining).

             - Part 1 : image pre-treatment of your images in order to enhance the segmentation efficiency of the neurons.